aleios-cloud/eventbridge-toolbox/README.md

 npx schema-generator <path from root to your event contracts> event-catalog/events
 ```

-6. You can check out your new documentation site in a local development server
+6. You can start a local development server by running:

 ```
 cd event-catalog